 So why doesn’t Amazon handle most of these things?
 It has to do with the distinction between providing a platform versus actually accessing and handling the data.
 AWS uses a “shared responsibility” model that makes a distinction between security “of” the cloud and security “in” the cloud.
 Amazon can guarantee that its infrastructure is secure and that it has the appropriate tools for its customers to be HIPAA compliant (security of its cloud).
 But it cannot, for obvious reasons, assign or restrict access rights to your employees.
 Likewise, it can help you generate compliance reports showing that the infrastructure is secure, but it cannot report on HIPAA compliance “across the board,” as it were.
 Your organization will need to guarantee the security of the data being stored in the cloud.

 Suppose you bring your laptop to a cafe to get some work done remotely.
 The cafe owner can ensure the security of the cafe: She can guarantee that the cafe is locked before and after business hours, that the back door is secure so thieves can’t sneak in, that the premises are well lit, and so on.
 But if you get up to use the bathroom and leave your laptop behind, or if you loan it to someone you don’t know well, it is you who have failed to secure your belongings.

 What You, as a Covered Entity, Still Need to Do to Maintain HIPAA Compliance

-For example, we here at Connectria help many healthcare organizations maintain compliance with HIPAA/HITECH security standards for the storage of PHI.
+Contact Connectria if you still have questions about HIPAA compliance.
+We can help many healthcare organizations maintain compliance with HIPAA/HITECH security standards for the storage of PHI.
 We can do this whether workloads are housed in one of our private clouds or in a public cloud like AWS.
 We can help with audit trails and reporting, so your in-house IT teams can worry about more strategic aspects of your business.